-The amounts paid during 2021 are shown in the table on page 49 of this document.
+The amounts paid during 2021 are shown in the table on page 117.

 REMUNERATION OF GENERAL MANAGEMENT

 The remuneration policy for the Chief Executive Officers ensures the payment of balanced remuneration, taking into account the expectations of the various stakeholders.